 Disturbances to any of these stages would cause delays and serious problems to wound healing including transitioning into a chronic condition.
 It all starts with the asepsis to ensure infection containment and a normal inflammatory phase.
 An extended inflammation period is indicative of infection.
-Complications here would lead to delays, pain, extra expenses.
+Complications here would lead to delays, pain, and extra expenses.

 Other factors to weigh in are the patient's age, obesity, diabetes, and psyche.
-The older the patient the greater the chances of a prolonged healing process and therefore the increased exposure to complications.
+The older the patient the greater the chances of a prolonged healing process and therefore, the increased exposure to complications.
 Non-healing or chronic wounds are a common occurrence among the elderly population.

-Obese patients have skin folds that rub against each other and undue tension on the periwound area making them more prone to infections, wound ruptures, and both pressure and venous ulcers.
+Obese patients have skin folds that rub against each other and undue tension on the peri-wound area making them more prone to infections, wound ruptures, and both pressure and venous ulcers.
 Obesity can also have psychological implications.

 The presence of diabetes is a major red flag in treating wounds.
 Diabetes lowers immune response therefore deterring wound healing.
 It is conducive to foot ulcers which in turn lead to hypoxia and neuropathy.
-Diabetes also diminishes vascular capacity restricting normal oxygen flow which is key to cell regeneration, collagen formation, epithelization and wound recession.
+Diabetes also diminishes vascular capacity restricting normal oxygen flow which is key to cell regeneration, collagen formation, epithelialization, and wound recession.

 The patient's psychological stand is important as any imbalances will affect cell regeneration.
-Patients with psychological issues are prone to weaker bodies from deficient sleep, poor nutrition, and sporadic exercise routines all of which makes for an inauspicious wound healing environment.
+Patients with psychological issues are prone to weaker bodies from deficient sleep, poor nutrition, and sporadic exercise routines all of which make for an inauspicious wound healing environment.